-The very nature of a professional body is that it encapsulates a path to professionalisation.
+he very nature of a professional body is that it encapsulates a path to professionalisation.
 For this reason, the PtD Competency Compendium for Health Supply Chain Management is an ideal base for the Library of Competencies & Designations for Health Supply Chains.
-In order to encapsulate a full pathway however the competencies needed to be expanded in responsibility and complexity.
-Additionally, PtD had already gone through an extensive review cycle on the document and has well researched additions to the framework.
-These additions were added before expansion of the competencies and then built out in the same manner as the rest of the framework.
+In order to encapsulate a full pathway however, the competencies needed to be expanded in responsibility and complexity.
+Additionally, PtD had already extensively reviewed the document and researched additions to the framework.
+These additions were added before the expansion of the competencies and then developed in the same manner as the rest of the framework.

-In addition to the expansion according to the previous review, the authors conducted an extensive review, comparing it to current best practice supply chain process frameworks in order to verify its validity in the broader sense of supply chain management, where necessary wording wWas expanded however this analysis was used more in building out the framework into the higher and lower levels as required.
-In order to build out these levels the authors had to first define how many levels would be needed for this there were a few inputs, the first was the structure of other supply chain professional body frameworks and the second was job descriptions and hierarchies from private and public organisations either generously donated or from previous projects which would both allow the framework to be compatible with the majority of hierarchies as well as other professional bodies in the sample set (Appendix A).
-From these inputs it was determined that five levels would be required to capture the complexity exhibited by these documents bearing in mind that the levels are in themselves only indicative and can be edited by countries in their own implementations.
+In addition to the expansion according to the previous review, the authors conducted an extensive review, comparing the framework to current best practice supply chain process frameworks in order to verify its validity in the broader sense of supply chain management.
+Where necessary wording was expanded.
+However this analysis was used more in developing the framework into the higher and lower levels as required.
+In order to build out these levels the authors had to first define how many levels would be needed.
+For this there were a few inputs: the first was the structure of other supply chain professional body frameworks and the second was job descriptions and hierarchies from private and public organisations either generously donated or from previous projects, which both allowed the framework to be compatible with the majority of hierarchies as well as other professional bodies in the sample set (Appendix A).
+From these inputs it was determined that five levels would be required to capture the complexity exhibited by these documents bearing in mind that the levels are in themselves only indicative and can be edited by countries during their own implementation processed.

-In order to expand the PtD Competency Compendium for Health Supply Chain Management into those levels it was required to use a trusted framework to expand the responsibility and complexity requirements of each competency.
-In order to keep a standard toward this, blooms taxonomy's cognitive and affective domains are used to increase complexity of the competence and the previous analysis using supply chain frameworks is used to increase responsibility as domains increase in level using appropriate verbs associated with the domain aligned to the designation.
-The final domains chosen are named accordingly and are aligned to blooms taxonomy accordingly:
+To expand the PtD Competency Compendium for Health Supply Chain Management into the above-mentioned levels a trusted framework was required.
+Bloom's taxonomy of cognitive and affective domains was used to increase complexity of the competency.
+The previous analysis using supply chain frameworks was used to increase responsibility using the appropriate terms associated with the domain and aligned to the designation.
+The final domains chosen are named accordingly and are aligned to Bloom's taxonomy.

+- Associate

-Associate > Specialist > Leader
+- > Specialist

+- Leader